BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 ### Compatibility
 UA is designed be compatible with all other mods.
 ### Installation order
-Install UA after any mods that add new content (areas, creatues, quests, etc).
+Install UA after any mods that add new content (areas, creatures, quests, etc).
 If you also use Item Randomiser, **install UA first, then IR**.
 ### Which items are affected?
 In original game, all items.
 In the mods, it's mostly magical jewelry and clothes.
 For the full list, see uniqueartifacts/items/strict.txt (and expanded.txt).
 ### How to skip an item?